Mago281/Home_Sales/README.md

 # Home_Sales

 ## Background
 The Home_Sales_starter_code_colab.ipynb file was provided for this challenge.

-I have coded in Working with Big Data in this challenge, SparkSQL was used to determine key metrics about home sales data.
+For this challenge, I have coded in CoLab; SparkSQL was used to determine key metrics about home sales data.

 Then, I used Spark to create temporary views, to partition the data and to cache + uncache a temporary table.

 The final step was to verify that the table had indeed been uncached.

 ________________________________________
 ## Instructions